kant/contao-awesome/README.md

 # Contao Awesome

-This is an unoffical collection of awesome ressources about the Contao CMS ecosystem.
+This is an unoffical collection of awesome resources about the Contao CMS ecosystem.

 ## Your help is welcome!
 If you like to support this project just create issues or even better, pull requests!